mkudija/mkudija.github.io/notes/_md/Liturgy of the Hours.md

 ### Volume I
 - Vol. I, pg.
 831 Evening Prayer of Monday of the Second Week of Advent: "When you took on flesh, Lord Jesus, you made a marriage of mankind with God."
-- Vol. 1, pg.
+- Vol. I, pg.
 902 Evening Prayer of Friday of the Second Week of Advent: "We must endure many trials before entering the God's kingdom", or "through many tribulations we must enter the kingdom of God" ([[Acts-14#v22]], RSVCE)
 - Vol. I, pg.
 1286: [[Friendship]] of [[St. Basil the Great]] and [[St. Gregory Nazianzen]]: "We seemed to be two bodies with a single spirit...Our single object and ambition was virtue."  ^47e634

 ### Volume II
+- Vol. II, pg.
+63: prayer for the Thursday after Ash Wednesday:
+>Lord,
+>may everything we do
+>begin with your inspiration,
+>continue with your help,
+>and reach perfection under your guidance.
+>We ask this through our Lord Jesus Christ, your Son,
+>who lives and reigns with you and the Holy Spirit,
+>God, for ever and ever.
+>Amen.

 - Vol. II, pg.
 1794: from the *[[~The Dialogue|The Dialogue]]* of [[St. Catherine of Siena]]: "You are a mystery as deep as the sea; the more I search, the more I find, and the more I find the more I search for you.
 But I can never be satisfied; what I receive will ever leave me desiring more.
 When you fill my soul I have an even greater hunger, and I grow more famished for your light.
 I desire above all to see you, the true light, as you really are."

 ### Volume III